wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

 ### User acceptance testing

-User acceptance testing is critical to ensure go-live sign off as well as acceptance of the new system post-go-live.
+User acceptance testing is critical to ensure go-live sign off, as well as acceptance of the new system post-go-live.
 It could also provide a backlog of feature requests that can be planned as part of post go-live enhancements.

 Customers must ensure that user champions or key users have been identified early on and should be kept engaged throughout the project lifecycle.
 They should engage this group along with an additional user community to test the application.
 There should be a clear definition of the successful user acceptance criteria as this will also roll up into go/no go live decision